webconnex/slate/source/includes/_api_v2.md

 ###Rate Limits

 We have limit request to the API at 15000 per account per day.
-In a 15 minute period we limit the number of accounts by X.
+In a 15 minute period we limit the number of accounts by 900.

 #### HTTP Headers
 #### Response Parameters